gvwilson/thirdbit/fiction/madica/index.md

 "Nothing."
 She had never really appreciated solid ground before, she realized, not nearly as much as she should.
 Or just plain being alive.
-It was really quite remarkable, being alive...
-She took a deep breath and started walking up the hill.
+It was really quite remarkable, being alive… She took a deep breath and started walking up the hill.

 She only got three steps before a stern voice commanded, "Halt!"